Welcome to St. John Bosco Parish!

 Upcoming Events

-The Pilgrim Mother Shrine brings Mary’s loving presence into our homes.
-As the image of our Blessed Mother visits a new home each week, families are drawn into deeper communion with God and with one another, echoing Mary’s Magnificat.
-Click the button below to enter the rotation.
+The Pilgrim Mother Shrine brings Mother Mary’s loving presence into our homes, inviting families to grow closer to Christ through prayer and the Rosary.
+As the image of our Blessed Mother visits a new home each week, it strengthens the domestic church and deepens communion within families.

 Gold trophy cup with sunflower design at the top and a stand at the bottom.